eddiesTime/sme_app/gfm_documentation.md

-      - A widget that uses the provider [\[49\]](https://pub.dev/packages/provider) package by Rémi Rousselet for its dependency injection to inject a Bloc inside the Widget Tree and provide it to descendants.
+      - A widget that uses the provider [\[49\]](https://pub.dev/packages/provider) package by Rémi Rousselet for its dependency injection to inject a Bloc inside the widget tree and provide it to descendants.
   - BlocListener
       - A widget that is used to handle logic that **should only happen once** when the state changes.
 Such logic can be navigation.
 Its